blackboxnlp/2020/index.md

 He authored two papers on the topic of NLP neural model interpretation in the last year, one of them presented at BlackboxNLP.
 In addition to regularly serving on program committees for NLP and AI venues, he co-organized the TREC LiveQA competition for its three years of existence (2015--2017) including administering the real-time challenge, and served as publicity and social media co-chair at NAACL 2019.

-### Hassan Sad
+### Hassan Sajjad
-Hassan Sad (hsad@hbku.edu.qa) is a research scientist at the Arabic Language Technologies group, Qatar Computing Research Institute - HBKU.
+Hassan Sajjadd (hsajjad@@hbku.edu.qa) is a research scientist at the Arabic Language Technologies group, Qatar Computing Research Institute - HBKU.
 His recent research focuses on developing methods to analyze and interpret neural network models both at the representation-level and at the individual neuron-level.
 His work on the analysis of deep models is recognized at various prestigious research venues such as ACL, NAACL, ICLR, and AAAI.